zevlg/rfcs/text/0000-network-errors-handling.md

 # Alternatives

-We could have network error stored inside `TCPListener`, `UDPSocket` and `TCPConnection`, so on network failure notifier could extract the error value from caller.
+We could have network error stored inside `TCPListener`, `UDPSocket` and `TCPConnection`, so notifier could extract the error value from caller on network failure.

 This won't require any addons not notifiers at all and won't break existing code as well.